-Dr. Olfat Al-Dubai is a lecturer in Social Studies in Taiz University.
+Dr. Olfat Al-Dubai is a lecturer in Social Studies at Taiz University.
 She was a member of the NDC’s Transitional Justice working group and member of the Constitution Drafting Committee.
-She is member of the Women Solidarity Network and is a recipient of the Peace Track Initiative Feminist Peace Fellowship.
+She is member of the Women Solidarity Network and is a recipient of the Peace Track Initiative Feminist Leadership Fellowship.
+Dr. Al-Dubai is a contributor to Fikra Forum.

 On April 25, the Southern Transitional Council (STC) announced a declaration of self-rule in Aden, breaking from the Hadi government in the most recent development in Yemen’s years long civil war.
 However, it is already struggling to cope with the first real challenge in managing the outbreak in COVID19 cases in Aden.
 So far, five cases have been officially announced on Wednesday and reports from the ground indicate severe lacking in medical resources and the possibility of many more cases going undocumented, including deaths.